 WHO’s Essential Newborn Care Course (ENCC) aims to build competencies of learners to save lives and prevent disabilities and ensure all newborns reach their full potential.
 Learners will respond to the essential needs of newborns everywhere, including some of the most difficult contexts such as fragile and humanitarian settings.

 The first edition of ENCC was first published in 2010.
-In 2022, the WHO published an interim version of the second edition.
+In 2023, the WHO published the second edition.
 This version has integrated WHO guidelines, recommendations, quality of care standards and materials updated since 2010 and is newborn-centred, addressing the newborn’s right to quality and respectful care.
 The reach of the course has been extended from the classroom to many contexts, including humanitarian situations.

-There are three options for how to run the course: The Basic Course, the Modular Course, or a combination of both.
+There are three options for how to run the course: The Foundation Course, the Modular Course, or a combination of both.

-Option A: The Basic Course with ENC 1 and ENC 2
+Option A: The Foundation Course with ENC1 and ENC2

 Option B: ENC Modular Course

-The Modular Course covers the same topics as the Basic Courses, more in-depth.
+The Modular Course covers the same topics as the Foundation Courses, more in-depth.
 It is made up of 14 modules that include nurturing care, and additional practical sessions and simulations.
 Available at who.org.

 - Communication skills